Bacton, Suffolk

-Community facilities include a village hall with newly-updated kitchen, a bowls club and Bacton United football club, with two adult sized floodlit pitches, a junior pitch and a clubhouse.
+Community facilities include a village hall with limited parking but a well-equipped kitchen, a bowls club playing in four local leagues, and Bacton United football club, with two adult sized floodlit pitches, a junior pitch and a clubhouse.
 The adult teams play in the Suffolk and Ipswich Football League while there are several junior teams of all age groups.
 The clubhouse is available for hire for social occasions, with a well-equipped bar.
 The church also has a community room for hire.

 There are several community groups such as a branch of the Women's Institute, Guides, Brownies and Rainbows, a History Society, Gardening Club, Ladies' Circle and various other clubs and societies.
-Unfortunately the cub and scout groups in the village closed some years ago due to lack of volunteers to run them, but the Scout HQ's adjoining large playing field with floodlit football pitch is still in regular use for various events.
-There's also a 16th C public house, the Bull at Bacton with a restaurant area and regular live music.
+Unfortunately the cub and scout groups in the village closed some years ago due to lack of volunteers to run them, but the Scout HQ building remains in occasional use.
+There's also a 16th-century thatched public house, the Bull at Bacton with a restaurant area and regular live music.